An untwisted cube of resolutions for knot Floer homology: Introduction

 $(b)$ Further, after tensoring with $\ff$, the isomorphisms in $(a)$ commute with the differentials on the complexes $\C(\K) \otimes_{\zz} \ff$ and $\Ckr(\K) \otimes_{\zz} \ff$, where on $\C(K) \otimes_{\zz} \ff$ we use the $d_1$ differentials from the spectral sequences in Theorem~\ref{thm:os}.
 As a consequence, the $E_2$ page of the spectral sequence from Theorem~\ref{thm:os} (a) is isomorphic to the middle HOMFLY-PT homology $\Hkr(K) \otimes_\zz \ff$, and the $E_2$ page of the spectral sequence from Theorem~\ref{thm:os} (b) is isomorphic to the reduced HOMFLY-PT homology $\bHkr(K) \otimes_{\zz} \ff$. \end {conjecture}

 Let us put this conjecture into context.
 A relationship between the HOMFLY-PT and knot Floer homology was first proposed by Dunfield, Gukov, and Rasmussen in \cite{DGR}, where they suggested the existence of a differential $d_0$ on $\bHkr(K)$, such that the homology with respect to $d_0$ gives $\widehat{HFK}(K)$.
 In light of Rasmussen's work in \cite{RasmussenD}, it became more natural to expect a spectral sequence from $\bHkr(K)$ to $\widehat{HFK}(K)$.
 Conjecture~\ref{conj2} (b), together with Theorem~\ref{thm:os}, would provide such a spectral sequence, at least with $\ff$ coefficients.
 Its existence would show that the total rank of the (reduced) HOMFLY-PT homology is at least as big as that of knot Floer homology.
 In turn, this would give a new proof of the fact that HOMFLY-PT homology detects the unknot.
-Currently, this last fact is known due to the work of Kronheimer and Mrowka (\cite{KMsutured}, \cite{KMunknot}), combined with that of Rasmussen (\cite[Theorem 2]{RasmussenD}).
+Currently, this last fact is known due to the work of Kronheimer and Mrowka \cite{KMsutured, KMunknot}, combined with that of Rasmussen \cite[Theorem 2]{RasmussenD}.
+Moreover, the existence of the spectral sequence (with the expected behavior with respect to gradings) would go beyond unknot detection: for example, it would show that HOMFLY-PT homology detects the two trefoils and the figure-eight knot, by using the corresponding result in knot Floer homology \cite{Ghiggini}.

+The current paper reduces the Dunfield-Gukov-Rasmussen conjecture to a statement in terms of Tor groups, Conjecture~\ref{conj1}, of which part (a) has a purely algebraic flavor involving only ideals associated to graphs in the plane.
+This makes part (a) amenable to techniques from commutative algebra.
+Further, it is natural to expect that any solution to part (a) would produce isomorphisms that behave well with respect to the differentials, hence proving part (b).

-Now let us focus on part (a) of Conjecture~\ref{conj1}.
+Thus, let us focus on part (a) of Conjecture~\ref{conj1}.
 Given how $\hB(S)$ and $\hBkr(S)$ are described in \eqref{eq:hb} and \eqref{eq:hbkr}, this part boils down to an isomorphism between $\Tor$ groups.
 A natural strategy of attacking Conjecture~\ref{conj1} (a) would be to cut the braid into simpler pieces and use an inductive argument.
 Although we have not succeeded in implementing this strategy, it is hopeful that the following extension of Conjecture~\ref{conj1} (a) seems to hold.

+Define a {\em partial braid graph} $S$ to be a part of a complete resolution $S'$ of a decorated braid projection.
+Precisely, let $W'$ be the set of crossings of $S'$, and view $S'$ as a union of neighborhoods $U_p$ of each $p\in W'$, such that $U_p$ consists of two segments intersecting at $p$.
+Then, at each $p$, do one of the following: